When was the winery created?

 Are dogs allowed?

 We welcome animal companions on the property year-round, though they must remain outside and on a leash at all times to ensure every guest’s comfort.
+Only registered service dogs are allowed inside our manor house.
 We will ask pet owners whose pets are not leashed to leave the property.
 Please clean up after your pet while you are visiting.
 We do have an outdoor tasting area that is open when the weather permits.

 Do you offer food?